Sszabbi/Dame/README.md

 When starting the game, the player must choose one of the listed options to get started.

+When chooseing to play against an AI, you must choose which color to play as, and how smart the robot should be.

+Note: The robot's current version is not entirely optimized, so it gets kind of slow at high difficulty (high meaning 3+), so intelligence is limited to 3 in the version.

+While playing, a palyer may input '-1' at any time to quit the game.

 ## VS player

 The players must input their moves one after another.
 The program always shows who's turn it currently is.